0xKtota/twitter-shimmer-dropper/README.md

 # twitter-shimmer-dropper
-Drop Shimmer Native Tokens to replies
+Drop Shimmer Native Tokens to replies (on the Shimmer Testnet)

 ## TODO
 [ ] Check for double address